New Jersey Supreme Court Rules Defendants May Have to Provide Cell Phone Passwords to Authorities

-At Del Sardo & Montanari, our criminal defense counsel is experienced and committed to providing our clients across Wayne, Paterson, Clifton, West Milford, Woodland Park, Little Falls, and Passaic County the protection of their legal rights in all criminal matters.
+At The Montanari Law Group, our criminal defense counsel is experienced and committed to providing our clients across Wayne, Paterson, Clifton, West Milford, Woodland Park, Little Falls, and Passaic County to protect their legal rights in all criminal matters.

-To schedule a confidential consultation with a member of our team today regarding your case, please fill out our online form or call our Little Falls office at (973) 233-4396 today for a free and confidential consultation.
+To schedule a confidential consultation with a team member today regarding your case, please fill out our online form or call our Little Falls office at (973) 233-4396 today for a free and confidential consultation.